 Dick Cheney biography

-Politician.
-Dick Cheney was born on January 30, 1941, in Lincoln, Nebraska, to parents Richard Herbert Cheney, a soil-conservation agent, and Marjorie Lauraine Dickey Cheney, a former softball player.
+Politician and Vice President of the United States Richard Bruce "Dick" Cheney was born on January 30, 1941, in Lincoln, Nebraska, to parents Richard Herbert Cheney, a soil-conservation agent, and Marjorie Lauraine Dickey Cheney, a former softball player.
+Both of his parents were Democrats.
 Cheney grew up in Casper, Wyoming, a town he would later describe as being idyllic with a classic 1950s feel.
 It was there that he met his high school sweetheart and future wife, Lynne Vincent.

 While serving as Steiger's aide, Cheney wrote an administrative memo discussing how then-Congressman Donald Rumsfeld should handle his confirmation hearings to become the director of the Office of Economic Opportunity.
 Steiger showed the memo to Rumsfeld, who promptly hired Cheney.
 This was the beginning of a powerful Washington relationship that informed every subsequent Republican administration into the 2000's.
 By 1976, Cheney was Chief of Staff of the Gerald Ford White House.

 When Gerald Ford lost to Jimmy Carter in the 1976 election, Cheney moved back to Wyoming to run for the state's sole seat in the House of Representatives.
 His high-stress political life was beginning to take a toll, though: Cheney suffered his first heart attack during the campaign, at the age of only 37.
-Successful nonetheless, Cheney, who had once been described as "a man with a powerful anti-charisma," became a powerful Republican congressman.
-He won reelection five times, serving as chairman of the House Republican Conference and becoming House Minority Whip in December 1988.
+Successful nonetheless, Cheney became a powerful Republican congressman.
+He won re-election five times, serving as chairman of the House Republican Conference and becoming House Minority Whip in December 1988.

 From the start, there were signs that the Bush-Cheney relationship would not be a typical president-vice president relationship.
 Former vice president Dan Quayle recalled attempting to brief Cheney on a vice president's typical duties, which include fundraising and public appearances.
 Cheney reportedly replied, "I have a different understanding with the president."